Our Methodology

 Questions, answers, and tag activity

-Note: SO questions have declined 78% YoY due to AI assistants.
+Note: SO question volume has fallen by more than half YoY since AI assistants became mainstream (verifiable in the public Stack Exchange Data Explorer).
 We weight recent activity higher and supplement with answer quality metrics.

 Google Trends